SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 Arguments:

-* config – LWS process configuration as explained in Relying Party Configuration.
+* config – LWS process configuration as explained in [Configuring Your Website](#configuring-your-website).

 Prerequisites: